User Guide

 Thoughts… so many

-I tend to think through things from lots of different angles.
+I try to think through things from a lot of different angles.
 Teammates not using new tools built for them?
 Too busy to test them, overwhelmed by the new functionality, or it doesn’t actually do what they need?
 I’ll knock on doors to try to get a sense of the real problem.

-When I have thoughts or ideas that could be controversial or sensitive, I tend to “test the waters” in individual 1:1’s.
-I don’t generally share those sorts of thoughts or ideas in a group setting unless I feel like I have the support/data to back it up.
+When I have thoughts or ideas that could be controversial or sensitive, I “test the waters” in individual 1:1’s.
+I avoid sharing those sorts of thoughts or ideas in a group setting - until I feel like I have support or data to back it up.

 If you’re my manager, if you create a space for me to speak my mind, you can expect lots of carefully placed thoughts.
 If you hear something that “feels off” from me, and you nudge me to elaborate, you will likely get a self-reflective and candid response.